microsoft/rust-symcrypt/rust-symcrypt/BUILD.md

 1. Put the `symcrypt.dll` in the same folder as your output `.exe` file.
 If you are doing development (not release), the common path will be: `C:\your-project\target\debug\`.
 2. Permanently add the `symcrypt.dll` path into your System PATH environment variable.
 Doing this will ensure that any project that uses the SymCrypt crate will be able to access `symcrypt.lib`

+### Azure Linux Install

+For Azure Linux 2.0 you can install the required SymCrypt binaries via: `tdnf install symcrypt`

+**Note:** SymCrypt will be included out the box with Azure Linux 3.0 which has not yet shipped.

 ### Linux Install

-After building SymCrypt on linux, the required `libsymcrypt.so*` files can be found in the following path:
+After building SymCrypt on Linux, the required `libsymcrypt.so*` files can be found in the following path:
 `~/Your-Path-To-SymCrypt-Build-Output/lib/`

 The symcrypt crate needs to be able to link with these libs during build/run time.
 In order to mimic the installation path for other libraries, you must place the `libsymcrypt.so*` files into linker load path.
 The way that this is set will vary between distros.
 On most distros it set via the environment variable `$LD_LIBRARY_PATH`.